TeoEchavarria/fungi-obsidian-project/docs/02-data-extraction.md

 ```

 - Creates table and indexes if they don't exist
-- Identifies existing records by GUID
+- Identifies existing records by unique key (GUID for funghi, Taxon for nematodes)
+- For NemaGuild, intelligently merges citation sources for duplicates
 - Performs batch upsert operation
 - Returns counts of inserted vs updated records